 If you’re a food lover, like we are, or if you have just been waiting to try the incredible foods Japan has to offer, this 3-day Tokyo Itinerary for Food Lovers is perfect for you.
-If you stick with this itinerary (or adapt it as you want!), you’ll definitely fit in as much eating and drinking around the city as possible in just four days.
+If you stick with this itinerary (or adapt it as you want!), you’ll definitely fit in as much eating and drinking around the city as possible in just three days in Tokyo.
 Of course, we’re assuming you’re up for trying anything.
 If you aren’t an adventurous eater, you might not be cut out for Japanese food.

-We found that staying in Shinagawa was the best location.
+We found that staying in Shinagawa was a fantastic location.
 We did stay in other locations throughout the city, but none of them was as convenience as Shinagawa.
 It’s on the JR Yamanote line that circles the city, and is the easiest way to get around.

-We recommend the Shinagawa Prince Hotel.
+We recommend the Intercontinental The Strings Tokyo Hotel.
 It’s a really large hotel with nice rooms.
 And it couldn’t be in a better location.
 They have everything you could need there and it’s really convenient.
-(Check out prices or reserve a room on Booking.com.)
+(Read reviews on Trip Advisor.)

 From Shinagawa Station, take the Yamanote line two stops to Hamamatsucho Station and walk to Hamarikyu Gardens.
 Located alongside Tokyo Bay, Hamarikyu Gardens is a large, landscaped garden that is nice to stroll through.